 Contact the JASMINE Clinic for a surgical consultation and qualification and provide as much medical information and history as possible including the most recent echocardiogram.
 Typical tests requested are:

-- Blood Tests – CBC, Biochemistry test, Electrolytes, CRP
+Blood Tests – CBC, Biochemistry test, Electrolytes, C-Reactive Protein

 Airline Reservation: Buy your flight tickets if you have not done so already and inform your airline that you will be traveling with a dog.
+You will need to also notify the Japanese Quarantine office forty days prior to entering Japan.
 Please follow the guidelines on our General Travel webpage to have your dog registered as an Emotional Support Animal (ESA).
 If your dog is comfortable in a carry-on pet case, that would be best.
 Upon arrival in Japan, your dog must be put in an enclosed carrier as there are strict rules about transporting your dog from the airport and to each inspection point.